dev126712/Installation/README.md

-### Installation of Docker, Terraform, Kubernetes(kubectl & Minikube) and AWS cli for Debian, Ubuntu.
+### Installation of Docker, Terraform, Kubernetes(kubectl & Minikube) and AWS cli on Debian & Ubuntu.

 #### If not use for User Data make sur to have git install to clone the repo then execute the script.